Welcome to 4th Grade

 - Experiences independent reading, choral reading, buddy reading, Reader’s Theater

-Math: Basic math facts and computation skills, survival skills without a calculator (using paper and pencil, making change, and estimating), and using a calculator.
+Math: Is taught according to Common Core Math Standards.
+We will continue to practice basic math facts and computation skills, survival skills without a calculator (using paper and pencil, making change, and estimating), and will also use a calculator.
 Problem-solving strategies are integrated into every lesson to solve word problems that relate to everyday life.
-Concepts include:
+Technology will also be integrated: for example the IXL website will be utilized.

 - Place Value: Reading and writing numbers in the 100 millions and decimals to the thousandths place